 Smoking, on the other hand, introduces chemicals and toxins into the body, leading to a wide range of health issues.
 Beyond the scope of intermittent fasting, smoking poses significant risks to health.
 It is linked to an array of detrimental health conditions, including cardiovascular diseases, respiratory issues, and various cancers.

-Understanding how smoking affects intermittent fasting is crucial for individuals attempting to maximize the benefits of this dietary pattern.
+Understanding how smoking affects intermittent fasting is crucial to maximizing the benefits of this dietary approach.

 Does smoking break intermittent fasting?